primeDevansh/myResume/README.md

 </p>

 <p>
-  Till date, I was using the online website <b>'overleaf'</b> for editing and doing rest stuff on my résumé.
+  I had been using the website <b>'overleaf'</b> for editing and doing rest stuff on my résumé.
 From today onwards, I will try to maintain it on GitHub.
 I am quite excited for this.
 Let's get going!
   <p align = 'right'>
     <i>last edit on 30/Mar/24 22:39</i>
   </p>
 </p>

+### Different Branch for Different Job Application

+As far as I can understand it is always good to send role-tailored resumes when you're applying for a position.
+The resume should match what the requirements of the role are, making it role-tailored.
+To achieve this in GH, I have decided to maintain separate branches for separate applications.
+Here are the branches I created: (And, of course, I'd defer describing each branch for abvious privacy reasons - to save it from the evil's eye)

+> **02 May 2024** researchIntern
+> **03 May 2024** forSiemens